|

 money goes

-Tracking your spending is a lifeline.
+Tracking your spendinng is a lifeline.
 No matter what else is going on in the

 world, you can establish a sense of control, not to mention confidence and